 The system board, also called the planar or motherboard, is the main circuit board in your computer.
 It provides basic computer functions and supports a variety of devices that are IBM-installed or that you can install later.
 Refer to the following illustration for the location of parts on the system board.

-Note: An illustration of the system board and additional information is provided on a label located on the inside of the computer chassis.
+Note: An illustration of the system board and additional information is provided on a label located inside the computer.